Crab Stock

 - Salt

-- Add the white wine, tomato paste, bay leaves and peppercorns and bring to a simmer.
+- Add the white wine, bay leaves, peppercorns and parsley and bring to a boil.
 Let this cook for a minute or two, then pour in enough cold water to cover everything by about an inch; normally this is about 10 cups.
-Let this simmer gently for 90 minutes to 2 1/2 hours.
+Let this simmer very gently for between 1 hour and 1 1/2 hours.
+Add salt to taste.

-- Add salt to taste, then let the stock cool for 15-30 minutes, then pour into quart jars.
+- Let the stock cool for 15 to 30 minutes, then use or pour into quart jars.
 The stock will keep for a week in the fridge.
-It will freeze well for 2 months; after that it deteriorates rapidly.
+It will freeze well for 2 months, but after that it deteriorates rapidly.